Required Business Courses

 HA 481 HEALTH CARE MANAGEMENT

 An overview course dealing with health care management.
 Included in the course are such topics as effective management, supervision, organizational structures, decision making, personnel and staffing, performance appraisal, finance, budgets, fiscal operations, facilities maintenance and services distribution and control.
 State codes and accreditation standards are reviewed.
 Not to be taken by students who have taken BUS 100.
-3 hours a week, 1 semester, 3 credits.
+1 semester, 3 credits.

 HA 492 MEDICAL TERMINOLOGY